zlskey/encrypted-note/README.md

 # encrypted-note

 Web app build with MERN stack.
-You can try it [here](https://note.zlskey.pl)

 ## Update log
 To keep this project as a part of my portfolio I decided to rewrite whole app.